 Important; Apply the adhesive and THEN cut out the

-decal paper may absorb the liquid adhesive into the paper edged, thus
+of the liquid adhesive into the paper (the edges), thus

-"gluing" the face transfer film to the paper (carrier sheet) and
+"gluing" or bonding the face transfer film to the paper (carrier sheet) and

 thereby making it difficult transfer the decal later.